JeffMarqs/api-weather/README.md

 404 Not Found: The zip code of '{zip code}' was not found.

-404 Not Found: .The city of '{name city}' was not found.
+404 Not Found: The city of '{name city}' was not found.

 ## Considerações Finais
 Para mais informações sobre a API, entre em contato em jeffer.son_dasilva@live.com.